 default queue spins a remote Jupyter environment with

 the specifications.
 It will automatically connect to the docker on the remote machine.

-The terminal should return output with the session's configuration details, which should look something like this:
+The console should display the session's configuration details, which should look something like this:

 When the CLI asks whether to

 Launch interactive session [Y]/n?, press 'Y' or 'Enter'.